Revised 11 October 2019

 As the equipment for Classic events is normally brought to the event in the trailer, it is necessary for the organiser to ensure that someone is available to tow the trailer.
 The trailer can be hitched onto a vehicle single-handed but it is easier with assistance.
 Pull the trailer out of the shed and check its contents before leaving the site.
 You can take additional pigtails, stands, tarpaulins etc. but, on return, remove such additional items from the trailer.
 The trailer has a device locked on the trailer coupling to prevent theft of the trailer.
 It is locked with a padlock and the key is with the shed keys.
 The device should be stored in the trailer after it is removed, and both parts should be locked together with the padlock to prevent one part from being lost.

 6. Toilets.
 The main guide to whether toilets should be provided is the travelling distance from home or the nearest public toilets and the duration of participants at events.
 For events in rural areas, toilets need not be hired if pit toilets are permitted by the landholder.
 The conditions for most events in Namadgi National Park include hiring toilets.
-Arrange the hire of toilets through the OACT Office.
+The organiser should arrange the hire of toilets if they are required.
 For regular events (approximately 100 competitors) a trailer-mounted toilet is adequate, but requires a suitable vehicle and driver to collect it from the hire firm and tow it to and from the event.
 For large events requiring multiple toilets, the hire firm will deliver the toilets.

 7. Computing and Timing Equipment.
 SportIdent (SI) is normally required at all Classic events.
 The computing equipment for Classic events consists of: